AIDL-PROJ-2022/enhanced-srgan/README.md

 ### Abstract

 Image super-resolution (SR) is the process of recovering high-resolution (HR) images from low-resolution (LR) images.
-It is an important class of image processing techniques in computer vision and image processing and has a wide range of real-world applications, such as medical imaging, satellite imaging, surveillance and security, and astronomical imaging, amongst others.
+It is an essential class of image processing techniques in computer vision and image processing.
+It has a wide range of real-world applications, such as medical imaging, satellite imaging, surveillance and security, and astronomical imaging, amongst others.

 With the fast progress in deep learning techniques in recent years, deep learning-based SR models have been actively explored and often achieve state-of-the-art performance on various benchmarks of super-resolution tasks.
-A variety of deep learning methods have been applied to solve SR tasks, ranging from the early Convolutional Neural Networks (CNN) based method to recent promising Generative Adversarial network-based SR approaches.
+Several deep learning methods have been applied to solve SR tasks, ranging from the early Convolutional Neural Networks (CNN) based models, to recent promising Generative Adversarial network-based SR approaches.

-In this project, we implement the Enhanced Super-Resolution Generative Adversarial Network (ESRGAN), which is capable of generating realistic textures when performing single image super-resolution (SISR).
-This implementation was introduced by Xintao et al. in 2018 in the paper [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219), based on the original work shown in the paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/pdf/1609.04802v5.pdf), from which it implements a series of improvements to the three key components of the deep learning model: the network architecture, adversarial loss, and perceptual loss.
+In this project, we implement the Enhanced Super-Resolution Generative Adversarial Network (ESRGAN), capable of generating realistic textures when performing single image super-resolution (SISR).
+This implementation was introduced by Xintao et al. in 2018 in the paper [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219), based on the original work shown in the paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/pdf/1609.04802v5.pdf), from which it implements a series of improvements to the three principal components of the deep learning model: the network architecture, adversarial loss, and perceptual loss.

 ### Authors: Marc Bermejo, Ferran Torres, Raul Puente